fmemis/MiniJava-compiler/README.md

 We implement two visitors.One for building a symbol table of the minijava program we read(SymbolTableBuilderVisitor.java), and another to perform the semantic check(TypeCheckVisitor.java).We also need a main class of course,and classes for the symbol table.

 #### Details
 SymbolTableBuilderVisitor.java: Builds symbol table.
-Also performs some type checking(mostly related to declarations,doesn't have all the SymbolTable to check for everything)
+Also performs some type checking(mostly related to declarations,doesn't have the whole SymbolTable to check for everything)

 TypeCheckVisitor.java:Performs the semantic check.